 The Best Places to Find Snow in Central California

-Central California is an absolute winner based on the number of places where you can find snow.
-From the snow-capped Sierra Nevada mountains to ice-covered alpine lakes in Mono County, the place is popular with winter enthusiasts from all corners of the world.
+Central California is an absolute winner based on the number of places where you can find the snow.
+From the snow-capped Sierra Nevada Mountains to ice-covered alpine lakes in Mono County, the place is popular with winter enthusiasts from all corners of the world.

-Hidden in the Sierra Nevada mountains, the quintessential town of Mammoth Lakes keeps its wintry mood from late September until late May.
-Although, exceptions happen on a yearly basis.
-A couple of years ago, I celebrated my birthday, which is in June, hiking in snow in the heart of California.
+Hidden in the Sierra Nevada Mountains, the quintessential town of Mammoth Lakes keeps its wintry mood from late September until late May.
+Although exceptions happen on a yearly basis.
+A couple of years ago, I celebrated my birthday, which is in June, hiking in the snow in the heart of California.

-In Sequoia National Park, you will find not just snow but also some of the tallest trees in California and the largest tree in the world.
-And what can be better to stare at in winter than the still giants covered with puffy blankets at their tops and crisp white carpets at their feet?
+In Sequoia National Park, you will find not just the snow but also some of the tallest trees in California and the largest tree in the world.
+And what can be better to stare at in the winter than the towering giants covered with puffy blankets at their tops and crisp white carpets at their feet?

 The snow season in Sequoia National Park lasts from December until May.
-During this time, a soft while quilt about 40-45 inches thick covers the park’s ground that leads to winter road closures.
-The areas that stay open, though, offer an abundance of ski and snowshoe trails to traverse through in a California’s winter wonderland.
+During this time, a soft, white quilt, about 40-45 inches thick, covers the park’s ground, which leads to winter road closures.
+The areas that remain open, though, offer an abundance of ski and snowshoe trails to traverse in a California’s winter wonderland.

 The Best Places to Find Snow in Northern California

-Lake Tahoe is hands down one of the most popular winter getaways in the Golden State.
+Lake Tahoe is by far one of the most popular winter getaways in the Golden State.
 This part of California where piles of snow cooperate with astounding views of the glistering lake makes the winter season look so magical.
 Home to picturesque Emerald Bay State Park, the area is filled with such fun activities as skiing, snowmobiling, and ice skating.